travis-ci/docs-travis-ci-com/user/job-lifecycle.md

   - /user/build-lifecycle/
 ---

 Travis CI provides a default build environment and a default set of phases for each programming language.
-You can customize any phase in this process in your `.travis.yml`.
+After setting up the build environment for your job, your repository is cloned and after that, you can customize any phase in this process in your `.travis.yml`.

 ## The job lifecycle